Fort Rock State Natural Area

-• Fort Rock State Natural Area is a unique geological wonder
+• Fort Rock State Natural Area is a unique geological marvel in the high desert

 • The rocky wall served as the gathering place for Native Americans

-National Natural Landmark, Fort Rock State Natural Area is a unique geological wonder located in the high desert of Central Oregon, 39 miles southeast of La Pine and 1 mile north of Fort Rock Ghost Town.
+National Natural Landmark, Fort Rock State Natural Area is a unique geological wonder located in the high desert of Central Oregon, 39 miles southeast of La Pine and just one mile north of Fort Rock Ghost Town.

-The age of the site was previously estimated to be as old as 1.8 million years.
-However, later finds gave it a more accurate estimate between 50,000 and 100,000 years, making it much closer to our modern times than initially assumed.
+Previously estimated to be as old as 1.8 million years, recent discoveries have provided a more accurate age range of 50,000 to 100,000 years, placing Fort Rock much closer to our modern times than initially assumed.

-In 1938, an archaeologist of the University of Oregon, Luther Cressman discovered several human artifacts dated 9,000 to 13,000 years ago including weapons, tools, baskets, and sage-bark sandals.
-In ancient times, the semicircular rocky wall served as the gathering place for local tribes.
+In 1938, University of Oregon archaeologist Luther Cressman unearthed a treasure trove of human artifacts dating back 9,000 to 13,000 years.
+These artifacts, including weapons, tools, baskets, and sage-bark sandals, shed light on the area's rich cultural history, where the semicircular rocky wall served as a gathering place for local tribes.

 Open: Year-round from down to dusk